 Baby Proofing the Car

-Once you’re finished baby-proofing the house, it’s time to prepare the family car.
+Once you’re finished working on the house, it’s time to prepare the family car.

 - Don’t leave keys in the car.
 (Or don’t leave your baby alone in the car at all)

-- Install your favorite non-toxic baby car seat correctly.
+- Make sure to Install a non-toxic baby car seat correctly.